primaza/primazactl/README.md

     - creates a cluster-environment resource in main to enable main-worker communication.
 - Worker create application-namespace.
     - requires worker join to be complete first.
-    - creates a namespace `primaza-application`.
+    - creates a specified namespace, default is `primaza-application`.
     - creates an [indentity](docs/identities.md#identities) in the main namespace which is shared with the application namespace.
         - enables primaza main to access the namespace
     - creates a service account for the application-namespace to access kubernetes resources.
     - provides primaza worker service account with access to the namespace
-- Worker create application-service.
+- Worker create primaza-service.
     - requires worker join to be complete first.
-    - creates a namespace `primaza-service`.
+    - creates a specified namespace, default is `primaza-service`.
     - creates an [indentity](docs/identities.md#identities) in the main namespace which is shared with the service namespace.
         - enables primaza main to access the namespace
     - creates two service accounts for the service-namespace to access kubernetes resources based on two different roles.